 - 3.2.1.
 Monitor the implementation of the environmental management system. - 3.2.2.
 Review and recommend to the Board any necessary amendments to the environmental management system and the Environmental Management Plan. - 3.2.3.
-Review and recommend to the Board for approval a new Environmental Management Plan and Noise Management Plan every five years, the latter also requires the acknowledgement of the Minister of Transport. - 3.2.4.
-Review the results of the regular environmental audits of operations of the Authority and of tenants and monitor implementation of recommendations from previous audits. - 3.2.5.
-Annually review the Authority's Contaminated Sites Management Program. - 3.2.6.
+Review the results of the regular environmental audits of operations of the Authority and of tenants and monitor implementation of recommendations from previous audits. - 3.2.4.
+Annually review the Authority's Contaminated Sites Management Program; - 3.2.5.
 Review every report of substantial non-compliance with environmental regulations and ensure that appropriate plans are put in place to remedy the default and secure future compliance.